MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 ## Install PWAs via provisioning package

-You can install PWAs by applying a provisioning package to target Surface Hubs using a USB drive.
+You can install PWAs by applying a provisioning package to Surface Hubs using a USB drive.
 To learn more refer to [Create provisioning packages](/surface-hub/provisioning-packages-for-surface-hub#use-surface-hub-provisioning-wizard).

 ### Get started with provisioning